Once Upon a Texas Train: Plot

-Captain Oren Hayes, the Texas Ranger who arrested John and ensured his parole, goes after him once more, knowing that he will try to pull off the same robbery he bungled 20 years before for revenge.
+Captain Oren Hayes, the Texas Ranger who arrested John Henry and ensured his parole, goes after him once more, knowing that he will try to pull off the same robbery he bungled 20 years before for revenge.
 Viewers are introduced to his 'gang', all of whom are well past their prime.
 It is also revealed both John Henry Lee and Captain Oren Hayes fought for the affections of Maggie, whom married Oren Hayes.
 This is also one of the reasons for chasing John Henry as Oren wants John Henry locked up away from Maggie.
-As John gathers his 'old' gang to help him, Hayes does the same with his retired Texas Rangers, all whom no longer have the skills they once had twenty years ago.
+As John Henry gathers his 'old' gang to help him, Hayes does the same with his retired Texas Rangers, all whom no longer have the skills they once had twenty years ago.
 John Henry's gang includes his brother Charlie Lee the getaway driver, Kelly Sutton the tin-horn gambler, Fargo Parker the gunfighter, and Nitro Jones the demolitions expert.
 The old outlaws lack the skills they once had twenty years ago.
 For example, Kelly can no longer handle his liquor, Nitro cannot blow things up properly, Charlie is careless driving a wagon, and Fargo now struggles to use his rifle such as cocking it.
 Oren Hayes recruits his Texas Rangers through telegram using the code-word 'Brazos.'
 The Texas Rangers include Nash Crawford the gunfighter, Jason Fitch the scout, and Gentleman George Asque the well-mannered Ranger who rides a donkey.
 The viewers see each old Texas Ranger receive their Telegram with the code-word.
 Jason, who once had perfect eyesight like a hawk during the day and an owl at night, is nearly blind to where he cannot see his brother at night at a very close distance.
 The telegram deliverer arrives on his bicycle and gives Jason his telegram which gives him the code-word Brazos and instructs him to meet Oren in three days.
 Jason does not have a horse so the telegram deliverer loans Jason his bicycle so Jason does not have to walk three days.
 Nash still longing for the bygone days is frustrated living in a retirement home and teaches an old resident to duel.
 To Nash's frustration, the old man is horrible at dueling and gives up when Nash critiques him.
 During mail-call, everyone receives a letter except Nash.
 Nash becomes upset about not receiving any mail until the old man gives Nash his telegram which he received that morning and held on to it for Nash.
 Nash reads the telegram for the old man which reads the same as Jason's telegram.
 Gentleman George is now not so gentle and is fighting in a saloon.
 He is knocked out after receiving his telegram, reading the code-word, and laughing.